What is a Community Land Trust?

 This mix of community members ensures that we address the range of community interests.
 But the mix also provides the support necessary to make our organization thrive!

 Duffie has always lived in historic neighborhoods.
 She likes to be where the ghosts are.
 She learned to love architecture and explore communities during long walks around Cincinnati with her father.
-Flagstaff has been her home for 37 years.
+Flagstaff has been her home for 40 years.
 Duffie spearheaded creating Flagstaff’s first and currently only local Historic Residential District for the Townsite neighborhood.
 She is conducting the Townsite Oral History Project.
 Those two projects led her to found Townsite CLT.
 She holds degrees in Studio Art, Geography, Applied Cultural Anthropology and Museum Studies.
 Since finishing an MA she has continued her education with courses in Community Land Trusts, and Historic Preservation.
 Duffie and her family live in a 1940s Townsite neighborhood house constructed with ammunition boxes discarded by the Navajo Ordnance Depot west of Flagstaff.
-She served on the Southwest Oral History Association Board and is currently on the Arizona Historical Society Northern Chapter Board of Directors.
+She served on the Southwest Oral History Association Board and the Arizona Historical Society Northern Chapter Board of Directors.
+She is currently on the Northern Arizona Pioneers’ Historical Society Board of Directors.

 Eric Souders is an Accredited Wealth Management Advisor at Ascendant Financial Solutions.
 He is concerned about the wealth inequality and neoliberalism that is shaping our local and national economies.
 He is an outspoken supporter of Flagstaff’s increased minimum wage ordinance and a strong proponent for socially responsible investing.
 He has been a board member of Friends of Flagstaff’s Future and Willow Bend.
 Additionally, for many years, he has been the 4H llama project leader as well as the llama superintendent at the Coconino County Fair.